CACILTD/forecaster/user-guide/Forecasting/Model-Rows.md

 <!-- #### Selecting/deselecting specific rows -->

 Selecting or deselecting a row can be done in two different ways:
--	Left-click the row number of interest and then press the Select Rows or Deselect Rows icon in the Data – Model Rows ribbon.
-Multiple rows can be selected using the ctrl and shift keys
+- Left-click the row number of interest and then press the **Select Rows** or **Deselect Rows** icon in the **Data – Model Rows** ribbon.
+Multiple rows can be selected using the `shift` key.
--	After selecting at least one row, right-click on a selected row number and choose Select/Deselect from the list of options You may have a dataset that contains zero or missing values on the variable that you wish to forecast.
-Once you have set the target column (as described in section 5.6), you can deselect any blank or zero target values in a couple of steps:
+- After selecting at least one row, right-click on a selected row number and choose **Select/Deselect** from the list of options

+You may have a dataset that contains zero or missing values on the variable that you wish to forecast.
+Once you have set the target column (as described in next section - [Model Columns](Model-Columns.md#column-types) ), you can deselect any blank or zero target values in a couple of steps:
 - Select all rows by clicking on the blank column heading above the row numbers
 - Right-click on any row number so that the list of row options appears.
-Select Deselect Blank Targets
+Select **Deselect Blank Targets**
--	Repeat the steps above and select Deselect Zero Targets
+- Repeat the steps above and select **Deselect Zero Targets**